 These options can sometimes be dangerous and do more harm than good, even if they can pay for a car repair.
 The most common of these is the payday loan.

-A payday loan is a bad credit loan that borrowers use to make it to their next payday.
-They come with very high interest rates.
+Payday loans are bad credit loans that borrowers use to make it to their next payday.
+Payday loans come with very high interest rates.
 They also are usually very small and may not even be enough to pay for car repairs.

 Title loans also tend to carry very high interest rates.
 And they may be challenging to pay off in such a short amount of time.
 Unfortunately, this means many title loan borrowers end up losing their car and may not have any other mode of transportation.